PaulCapestany/couchbase-sync-gateway-terraform/README.md

+# Example of simplified DevOps using Terraform

 This repo is meant to be an example of how to easily set up an auto-scaling cluster of [CoreOS](https://coreos.com/) machines running [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server) and [Sync Gateway](https://github.com/couchbase/sync_gateway) in [Docker](https://www.docker.com/) containers behind Nginx on AWS using [Terraform](https://terraform.io/).

 You may want to check out the README at [couchbase-cluster-go](https://github.com/tleyden/couchbase-cluster-go) for more background info.

+## Usage

 Do a search across all the files in the repo for "XXX" in order to place proper values in them.
 You'll want to grab a new etcd discovery URL over at https://discovery.etcd.io/new and place it into *cloud-config.yaml* ...the other replacements should be pretty self-explanatory however.
-You'd likely also want to do a find and replace for the AMI since they're constantly being updated.
+You'd likely also want to use an updated HVM [AMI](https://coreos.com/os/docs/latest/booting-on-ec2.html) to avoid immediate self-updates if you just want to quickly kick the tires.

 To spin up your cluster, make sure you `cd` into this project's directory, then run `terraform apply`

-Check on the status of your machines over at https://console.aws.amazon.com/ec2/v2/home, and once they're up log in with (putting in proper path to your .pem file, and proper IP for a machine in your newly spun up cluster):
+Check on the status of your machines over at https://console.aws.amazon.com/ec2/v2/home, and once they're up log in (making sure to put in the proper path to your .pem file, and a proper IP for a machine in your newly spun up cluster):

 `ssh -o StrictHostKeyChecking=no -i /XXX_PATH_TO_AWS_PEM_FILE_XXX/aws.pem -A core@XXX_AWS_IP_XXX`

-Once you've SSHed in, run (using your own Sync Gateway config file):
+Once you've SSHed in, run the following (making sure to use your own Sync Gateway config file):

 ```
 etcdctl set /couchbase.com/enable-code-refresh true && \